 These are hours allocated for CPD activities organised at school level.
+Collegiate activity should be firmly focused on improving the quality of teaching, learning and assessment.
 A teacher's maximum 35 hours of personal CPD is separate to this.
+Note that the 2 hours set against this is a minimum expectation.
+Most establishments will choose to give this significantly more time as driven by their School Improvement Plan priorities.